BryanValeriano/hubla-upload-transaction/README.md

   }
 }
 ```

-#### Change user interface
-All the business rules are located in the src/server folder.
-We can easily choose to run the application with another interface such as CLI (Command Line Interface) or a CUI (Conversational user interface) like Chatbots, using the same core functionalities already implemented and carefully isolated.

 #### Add and optimize features
 As described, all the main parts of the application are isolated and independent from one another.
 Therefore, we can easily add and optimize features.
 Here are a few examples of this: